harveybarnhard/harveybarnhard.github.io/_pages/about.md

 author_profile: true
 ---

-I am a PhD student in economics at Harvard University.
+I am an economics PhD student at Harvard University.
 I focus on applied and theoretical econometrics.
 My empirical research interests include health inequality, housing policy, and intergenerational mobility.

 I graduated from the University of Chicago in 2020 with a BS in statistics and a BA in economics.